RocketChat/alexa-rocketchat-flashbriefing/README.md

 # Repository Contents

-* `lambdaFunc.zip` - Deploy file for Lambda Functions consists of backend code and node modules.
+* `index.js` - Back-End Logic for the Alexa Flash Briefing Skill hosted on [Heroku](https://www.heroku.com/)
-* `/src` - Back-End Logic for the Alexa Skill hosted on [AWS Lambda](https://aws.amazon.com/lambda/).
+* `app.json` - It is a manifest format for describing web apps.
+It declares environment variables, add-ons, and other information required to run an app on Heroku.

 # Setup